shortlab/2022-PEL-Heterogeneity-VCr-TaW/README.md

 It is also possibe to embed the script in a [variable-loop](https://docs.lammps.org/variable.html) command in order to authomatize such parametrization.

 ## 2) Migration Energy Barriers model
-For this model a Python wrapper has been built as well as a couple of Phython functions.
-The [Nudged Elastic Band (NEB)](https://docs.lammps.org/fix_neb.html) method relies on the fact that, in addition to the classic input file, interatomic potential pair coefficient library file and the initial [data](https://docs.lammps.org/write_data.html), a "final" file is given to LAMMPS in which the IDs of one or more atoms in the box is given as well as the coordinates of such atoms.
-LAMMPS performs a "forced migration" of such atoms and records the path that requires the minimum energy for the migration to happen.
+For this model a Python wrapper has been built as well as a some of Phyton functions.
+The [Nudged Elastic Band (NEB)](https://docs.lammps.org/fix_neb.html) method relies on the fact that, in addition to the classic input file, interatomic potential pair coefficient library file and the initial [data](https://docs.lammps.org/write_data.html), a "final" file is given to LAMMPS in which the IDs of one or more atoms in the box is given as well as some spatial coordinates.
+LAMMPS performs a "forced migration" of such atoms to the given coordinates and records the path that requires the minimum energy for the migration to happen.
 The work studies the heterogeneity of such energy values (with focus on the migration of vacancies) for mixed systems.
 Hence, it was necessary to perform a huge number of different migrations.
 The Python files allow to do that automatically.
 The files work as follows:

 - "NEB_stats.py": opens the initial [data](https://docs.lammps.org/write_data.html) or a [read/restart](https://docs.lammps.org/read_restart.html) file and collects some main information (box size, microstructure type, particles velocities, particles ID and coordinates and, for each particle, the ID and coordinates of all the Nearest Neighbor (NN) particles) and writes the "final" file
 - "NEB_readout.py": it opens the "log.lammps" file, which is one of the simulation output files and postprocesses the results in order to identify and record the MEB values evaluated in the simulation